wodby/docker4drupal/README.md

 ## Performance on macOS

-To fix Docker [poor performance](https://github.com/Wodby/docker4drupal/issues/4) on macOS (OSX) use the following workaround.
-The workaround is based on [docker-sync project](https://github.com/EugenMayer/docker-sync/).
+To fix Docker [poor performance](https://github.com/Wodby/docker4drupal/issues/4) on macOS (OSX) use the following workaround based on [docker-sync project](https://github.com/EugenMayer/docker-sync/).
 The core idea is to replace a standard slow volume with a file synchronizer tool like unison (used by default) or rsync.

 ### Installation